Saket045/Location_tracker/README.md

 # 🚀 Flutter Project

+## Contributors
+Saket Nigam
+Harsh Sahu
+Rashmi Vartika

-Welcome to **[Your Project Name]**, a modern, cross-platform mobile application built with Flutter!
+Welcome to **Location Screen**, a modern, cross-platform mobile application built with Flutter!
 This project leverages the power of Flutter's flexible UI framework and a robust set of features to deliver a seamless and interactive experience.

 ## 🌟 Features